JanhaviSharma111/apollo-automation/README.md

 python apollo.py
 When prompted:
 Provide the path to your contacts file (CSV/XLSX/XLS).
 Choose whether to customize the email template.
-If you answer "no", the built-in 180DC IIT Kharagpur template is used.
+If you answer "no", the built-in IFSA IIT Kharagpur template is used.
 If "yes", you can supply your own description, tone, key points, and template text (placeholders like $FIRST_NAME, $LAST_NAME, $COMPANY, $EMAIL_BODY are supported).
 The script will:
 Load and validate contacts (warns about missing/invalid emails).
 Generate a short company-specific subject and body per contact using Gemini (model models/gemini-2.5-flash).
 Save results to generated_emails.json (for automation) and generated_emails.txt (for quick review).
 Optional: view a sample email when prompted.
 Change the sender name/title (apollo.py)
-The default template introduces Parth Sethi, Executive Head.
+The default template introduces Janhavi Sharma, Financial Analyst.
 To change the sender identity for another user:

 Quick run-time change: When asked "Do you want to customize the email template?", answer yes and paste a new template that uses your own name/title.
 Example:
 Respected $TITLE $LAST_NAME,

-I am Your Name, Your Role at 180 Degrees Consulting, IIT Kharagpur. $EMAIL_BODY
+I am Your Name, Your Role at IFSA, IIT Kharagpur. $EMAIL_BODY

 Best regards,
 Your Name